Stocks Regain Some Footing Amid Bout of Volatility

 Traders were also sifting through data released Thursday that showed the U.S. economy grew at a slightly slower rate in the first three months of 2019 than previously estimated.
 Gross domestic product, a broad measure of the goods and services produced across the U.S., rose at a 3.1% annual rate in the first quarter, adjusted for seasonality and inflation, the Commerce Department said.

-In Thursday's action, shares of Dollar Tree rose 4.5% after the discount retailer said its sales rose in the first quarter, helped by a turnaround at the company's Family Dollar stores.
+Also on Thursday, shares of Dollar Tree rose 3.7% after the discount retailer said its sales rose in the first quarter, helped by a turnaround at the company's Family Dollar stores.

 Some central banks have also played down worries about an economic slowdown.
 On Wednesday, the European Central Bank said in its financial stability report that while growth slowed down in the euro area in the first half of the year, "the available data suggest that the economic recovery in the euro area has been delayed but not derailed."